RastreatorTeam/rastreator/README.md

 - It does not have a great collection of queries.

 Rastreator solves all of them:
-- It has a rich interactive mode, to develop and test new queries,
+- It has a rich shell mode, to develop and test new queries,
 - It provides raw data in different formats (CSV, JSON or YAML),
 - It has a good (that will become great :-) collection of queries to assist Red/Blue Teamers, Pentesters and Auditors with valuable queries,
-- It has two operation modes (command and execute) to automate the discovery process over a bunch of queries.
+- It has two operation modes (audit and execute) to automate the discovery process over a bunch of queries.

 ## 3. Interesting features

-- Different operation modes: check, command, execute and interactive.
+- Different operation modes: audit, check, execute and shell.
-- Different execute sub-modes (raw, test and default) that require different internal structure and metadata fields in query files, for those of you more interested in executing Cypher statements than documenting them.
+- Different audit sub-modes (raw, test and default) that require different internal structure and metadata fields in query files, for those of you more interested in executing Cypher statements than documenting them.
 - Metadata for query files, beyond name and description, like for example: author, state, tactic, tag, external references and next steps for Red/Blue Teams.
 - Cypher statements in query files that allow placeholder variables to support different domain names and Active Directory languages.
 - Different screen output formats: CSV, JSON, table and YAML.